 A tale of three cities

 Portugal has long had historic ties with Luxembourg, not least due to the number of Portuguese migrants who decades ago made the Grand Duchy their home.
-As the country loosens restrictions and gets ready to welcome tourists, we take a look at three coastal city destinations you can fly to direct, for some sun, seafood and stunning architecture.
+As summer approaches, we take a look at three coastal city destinations you can fly to direct, for some sun, seafood and stunning architecture.

 Set amongst seven hills, Portugal’s capital is filled with colourful buildings, architectural icons and museums, with a lovely dock area for an aperitif and a train that runs to numerous Atlantic coast beaches and pretty coastal towns from Cascais to Estoril.